 Be wary of the low-ball quote – The inexperienced contractor will not budget adequately for a job.
 If you get several quotes – which is recommended – look for the mid-range prices, or pay top dollar if your renovation is likely to be tricky due to quirks or vintage aspects of a property.

 One final note is that most contractors are themselves engaged in the work.
 That means they are often unable to immediately return phone calls as might be expected from someone working in an office.
 A two or three delay should not be read as indifference.

-Tracy King Realty works with buyers and sellers of homes in NELA.
-She has a good sense of values, so give her a call (323-243-1234) for advice on which fixer-uppers are worth the price and which ones aren’t.
+The Tracy King Team works with buyers and sellers of homes in NELA.
+They have a good sense of values, so contact them for advice on which fixer-uppers are worth the price and which ones aren’t.